danwing/cidfi/draft-wing-cidfi.md

-The design supports multiple CIDFI and QUIC implementations on one host (i.e., by several applications), cellular devices providing IP connectivity to other devices (see {{Section 3 of ?RFC7649}}), multiple CIDFI-aware network elements (e.g., Wi-Fi and an ISP network), hosts behind one or more IPv4 NATs or other IP translation technologies, and DOCSIS and 5G networks.
+The design supports multiple CIDFI and QUIC implementations on one host (i.e., by several applications), cellular devices providing IP connectivity to other devices (see {{Section 3 of ?RFC7649}}), multiple CIDFI-aware network elements (e.g., Wi-Fi and an ISP network), DOCSIS and 5G networks, and hosts behind one or more IPv4 NATs or other IP translation technologies.
 A comprehensive list of such translation technologies is provided in {{Section 2.2 of ?RFC8512}}.

 # Overview